Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 In 2002, the Iowa Legislature directed the DNR to perform a field study to determine airborne levels of ammonia, hydrogen sulfide, and odor near animal feeding operations.

-The department convened workgroups on best management practices, air emissions characterization, and dispersion modeling as part of a continuing effort to develop a working understanding of the technical issues involved in air quality concerns associated with AFOs.
+The Iowa DNR convened workgroups on best management practices, air emissions characterization, and dispersion modeling as part of a continuing effort to develop a working understanding of the technical issues involved in air quality concerns associated with AFOs.
 Findings and recommendations of the workgroups have been compiled into a report.

 The DNR has completed its field study of odor, hydrogen sulfide and ammonia concentrations near large animal feeding operations.
-The results of the field study are now available.
+The links below contain the final results of the study and supplemental information.